General Information, Guidance and Timelines

 For many years, applications have used basic authentication to connect to servers, services, and API endpoints.
 Devices and applications that use basic authentication normally store account credentials (NHSmail username and password) in the device and sends them to Exchange Online with every request.
 This increases the risk of credentials being stolen which leads to compromised accounts.

-Modern authentication in Exchange Online enables authentication features like multi-factor authentication (MFA), certificate-based authentication and other methods more secured.
+Modern authentication in Exchange Online enables authentication features like Multi-Factor Authentication (MFA), certificate-based authentication and other methods more secured.

 Timelines